lowply/coffee/README.md

 [Facebook](https://www.facebook.com/aboutlifecoffee) /
 Twitter

-A very small coffee stand, only five seats.
-The director of this shop is from [Onibus Coffee](http://www.onibuscoffee.com/)
+I like their espresso.
+It's a very small coffee stand, only five seats.
+The director of this shop is from [Onibus Coffee](http://www.onibuscoffee.com/), so you won't regret it.

 ## Little Nap COFFEE STAND - Yoyogi Hachiman :star::star::star::star:
 [Website](http://www.littlenap.jp/) /